zeromake/quasar/docs/src/pages/quasar-cli-vite/commands-list.md

                         Examples: iPhone-7, iPhone-X
                         iPhone-X,com.apple.CoreSimulator.SimRuntime.iOS-12-2
-    --ide, -i        Open IDE (Android Studio / XCode) instead of letting Cordova booting up the emulator, in which case the "--emulator" param will have no effect
+    --ide, -i        Open IDE (Android Studio / XCode) instead of letting Cordova boot up the emulator / building in terminal, in which case the "--emulator" param will have no effect

     Only for Capacitor mode:
     --target, -T     (required) App target [android|ios]

+    Only for BEX mode:
+    --target, -T     (required) Browser family target [chrome|firefox]
 ```

 The Quasar development server allows you to develop your App by compiling and maintaining code in-memory.
 A web server will serve your App while offering hot-reload out of the box.
 Running in-memory offers faster rebuilds when you change your code.